mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 In the case position is not usable, another try is made.
 Currently searching is limited to five tries before deciding that no position has been found.
 In this case, mission will not spawn.

 ## Dynamic vs Static mission
-In the configuration you can define missions either as a dynamic mission (```missionTypeArrayDynamic```) or static mission (```missionTypeArrayStatic```).
-The missions are the same but static missions have priority in being spawned.
-Static missions are such that there should always be the given count of static missions running and if there are mission slots still available, these will be populated with dynamic missions.
-Note that both static and dynamic missions are counted towards the total count.
+In the configuration you can define missions either as a dynamic mission (```missionDynamic```) or static mission (```missionStatic```).
+The missions are the same but spawning is different.

-This enables you to have a count of certain types of missions always running.
-For example, you may want to have three patrols always roaming the map.
-To achieve this, you define the patrol mission three times in the ```missionTypeArrayStatic``` array.
-If you define multiple types of missions in the static list, the missions are picked at random.
-Having for example three patrol missions and one convoy mission in the list, makes sure that four static missions are running, but this may be any combination due to random picking.
-The patrol mission has a higher chance to be chosen.
+* Static missions will spawn immediately when the server starts.
+Once all static missions are spawned, no new ones will be spawned during the session.
+If a static mission fails to start, it will not be tried again.
+For example, if you define 30 missions as static, on a small map there may not be locations that fit the missions criteria.
+You may end up with 20 missions running.
+For static missions ``activeTime`` should be long.
+NOTE: No popup will be provided to players for static mission spawns.

+* Dynamic missions will spawn on steady pace.
+The ``activeTime`` should be relatively short so that the missions despawn and new ones are brought to players.

 ## Mission end
 Once all AIs have been eliminated, the mission is kept alive for ```missionActiveTimeToEnd``` seconds.
 The time is reset if there is a player within ```missionActiveDistance```.
 At the end of a mission, all spawned items will despawn (for example camps) but also vehicles.